The Kent Downs Trust is a charity dedicated to enhancing and conserving the Kent Downs National Landscape, making it accessible to everyone.

-Innovative and collaborative, our new charity will work with partners and communities to take action to help solve these problems.
-We seek new ways to overcome barriers to participation through arts, education and wellbeing activities as well as protecting the distinctive natural and cultural qualities of the Kent Downs for current and future generations.
+The Kent Downs Trust is committed to working with partners and communities to address these challenges.
+We seek innovative ways to overcome barriers to participation through arts, education, and wellbeing activities, while protecting the distinctive natural and cultural qualities of the Kent Downs for current and future generations.

 Meet the Trustees